abdulwahab89/Mad_Semester_Project/README.md

 **9. Issues and Bugs Encountered**
 - **Issue**: Managing real-time updates for user reviews without performance slowdowns.
-  - **Resolution**: Utilized Firebase’s real-time synchronization, ensuring that new reviews are promptly visible to all users without delay.
+  - **Resolution**: Utilized Firebase’s real-time synchronization and StreamBuilder class of Flutter , ensuring that new reviews are promptly visible to all users without delay.
 - **Issue**: Ensuring the app’s responsiveness across different screen sizes.
   - **Resolution**: Used Flutter’s built-in widgets and layout options to make the app adaptable and visually consistent across devices.
 - **Issue**: Categorizing the data based on movie categories.